masolimano/maneage/README-hacking.md

  - **Test the template**: Before making any changes, it is important to test it and see if everything works properly with the commands below.
-If there is any problem in the `./configure` or `make` steps, please contact us to fix the problem before continuing.
-Since the building of dependencies in `./configure` can take long, you can take the next few steps (editing the files) while its working (they don't affect the configuration).
-After `make` is finished, open `paper.pdf` and if it looks fine, you are ready to start customizing the template for your project.
+If there is any problem in the `./project configure` or `./project make` steps, please contact us to fix the problem before continuing.
+Since the building of dependencies in configuration can take long, you can take the next few steps (editing the files) while its working (they don't affect the configuration).
+After `./project make` is finished, open `paper.pdf`.
+If it looks fine, you are ready to start customizing the template for your project.
 But before that, clean all the extra template outputs with `make clean` as shown below.

      ```shell
-     $ ./configure --host-cc    # Set top directories and build dependencies (except for GCC which can take long).
+     $ ./project configure --host-cc # Configure project (except for GCC which can take long).
-     $ .local/bin/make          # Do the (mainly symbolic) processing and build paper
+     $ ./project make                # Do the (mainly symbolic) processing and build paper

      # Open 'paper.pdf' and see if everything is ok.
-     $ .local/bin/make clean    # Delete high-level outputs.
+     $ ./project make clean          # Delete high-level outputs (keep software)
      ```

  - **Setup the remote**: You can use any [hosting